How to Customize a Deep Conditioner for Your Hair

 Rinsing Out Your Deep Conditioner

 Depending on what you use to condition, you may be able to wash it out with just water or your shampoo.
 If it's hard to get out of your hair, you can use baking soda, clay (bentonite or red), egg wash, or soap nuts to remove the conditioner (see this page for info on each of those options).
 An egg wash is my favorite way to get deep conditioners out of my hair.
+Learn how to do an egg wash here.

 Tips